mangucletus/project-app/README.md

 # entertainment-app-frontend
 Frontend Repo for CineVerse App
-This is a for testing purposes
+This is for testing purposes